Mesothelioma VA Aid & Attendance

 How to Apply for Veterans Aid & Attendance Benefits

 Applying for A&A or Housebound benefits involves filling out VA Form 21-2680 and mailing it to your state’s Pension Management Center (PMC).
-Visit your local, regional benefit office to file your request.
+Visit your local or regional benefit office to file your request.
 Include copies of evidence, preferably a report from an attending physician, validating the need for Aid and Attendance or Housebound care.

 The information should detail the disease or injury’s physical or mental impairment, loss of coordination, or conditions affecting the ability to dress and undress, feed oneself, attend to sanitary needs, and keep oneself ordinarily clean and presentable.